mibur1/psy112/book/1_basics/3_resampling.md

 The validation set approach is a quick and easy way to check how well a model performs.
 However, it has a major flaw: it puts all its trust in a single data split which can doom a great model or trick us into thinking a weak model performs better than it actually does.
 ```

-### K-fold Cross Validation (CV)
+## Cross Validation (CV)

+### K-fold CV

 To get a more reliable and robust performance estimate, we need something smarter — something that doesn’t leave our results up to chance.
-Rather than worrying about which split of data to use for training versus validation, we'll use them all in turn.
+Rather than worrying about if the split of data used for training and validation is biased, we will perform this splitting multiple times and use all of the splits in turn.

 In k-fold CV we randomly dive the dataset into $k$ equal-sized folds.
-One fold is designated at the validation set, while the remaining $k-1$ samples are the training sets.
-The fitting process is repeated $$k$-times, each time using a different fold as the validation set.
-At the end of the process, we compute the average score across all validation sets to obtain a more reliable estimate of the model's overall performance.
+One sample is designated at the validation set, while the remaining $k-1$ samples are the training sets.
+The fitting process is repeated $k$-times, each time using a different fold as the validation set.
+At the end of the process, we can compute the average accuracy across all validation sets to obtain a more reliable estimate of the model's overall performance.

 ```{figure} figures/CV.drawio.png
 :name: CV